bmjcode/pywebarchive/INTERNALS.md

 pywebarchive includes extensive unit tests in [webarchive/test.py](webarchive/test.py).
 All new code should include tests for both expected behavior (ensuring things do work correctly when they should, such as a property returning the correct value) and any forseeable abnormal circumstances (checking that these are safely handled, such as raising an exception when trying to extract an archive with no resources).

 In addition to unit tests, each new version of pywebarchive is manually tested before release with various webarchives saved by Safari from real-world sites.
-Unit tests can only prove converted pages *should* display correctly in theory; this manual check ensures they actually *do* in practice.
+This manual check ensures that converted pages actually *do* display as well as the unit tests indicate they should.

-One weakness of the current test code is that it mainly tests for expected behavior; for example, pywebarchive could use more tests to confirm safe handling of invalidly-formatted webarchive files.
+One weakness of the current test code is that it mainly tests for expected behavior; pywebarchive could use more tests to confirm safe handling of invalidly-formatted webarchive files, for example.
 Test coverage may also be limited for some components implemented before unit testing became pywebarchive's standard practice.

 ## Code organization